people4future/climate-clock/doc/software.md

 `# date -s '16 May 2023 09:28'`

-Now we can update the package information on the Pi.

-`# apt-get update`

 To avoid future issues with updates, set a time server.
 Usually, this is already set up correctly.
 However, in some local networks, it might be that public time servers are not reachable or you want to use a different one than the defaults.
 In that case:

-- Deactivate the time server with timedatectl set-ntp false
+Deactivate the time server with
+`# timedatectl set-ntp false`
-- Add your time server to the configuration file nano /etc/systemd/timesyncd.conf
+Add your time server to the configuration file
+`# nano /etc/systemd/timesyncd.conf`
-- Add a line with FallbackNTP= followed by your time servers FallbackNTP=my.time.server1 my.time.server2
+- Add a line with `FallbackNTP=` followed by your time servers. for example: `FallbackNTP=my.time.server1 my.time.server2`
 - Save the file with Ctrl-O
 - Exit the editor with Ctrl-X
-- Activate the time server again  with timedatectl set-ntp true
+Activate the time server again with
+`# timedatectl set-ntp true`
-- Check the status
+Check the status
-  timedatectl status
+`# timedatectl status`
 The result should look like:
 ```
                Local time: Tue 2023-05-16 09:40:33 CEST